Derby Street-Grand Trunk Western Railroad Bridge: History

 In the late 1910s, there was significant pressure to upgrade Woodward Avenue, a major artery carrying traffic from Detroit to Pontiac.
 In response, the road commissions of Wayne, Oakland and Macomb Counties and the affected municipalities created a regional master plan for improvements.
 In 1923, the state agreed to share in some of the cost of improving the infrastructure.
 The state led the effort to secure a right-of-way along the Woodward corridor; one of the major impediments was the existence of the Grand Trunk Western Railroad track paralleling Woodward.

 After protracted legal wrangling, the railroad and the state came to an agreement, and the tracks were shifted to a new location.
 As part of the new construction, a series of bridges were designed by the railroad to carry street over the new tracks.
 Sixteen bridges, including this one carrying Derby Street, were built by A. Guthrie & Company of St. Paul, Minnesota in 1930.
 The bridge was extensively renovated in 1980, and still carries traffic.
 Further repair was completed in 2007.
+The former GTW tracks currently serve as Canadian National Railway's Holly Subdivision.